SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 In this case the extension is no dependency of any kind but automatically collected when the server is started.

-The `ui5-server` will detect the custom middleware configuration of the project my.application and inject the middleware into the servers start process to be available for the following HTTP requests.
+The UI5 Server will detect the custom middleware configuration of the project my.application and inject the middleware into the servers start process to be available for the following HTTP requests.